pimsmath/hubtraf/docs/index.rst

 testing pod consisting of a container running hubtraf and another running fluent-bit to ship logs to the collector.
 When hubtraf finishes, this second instance of fluent-bit will also be killed, leaving only the collector.
-Logs persist on the collector or on the elasticsearch endpoint (if specified).
+Logs persist and the collector or on the elasticsearch endpoint (if specified).
 If you want to add another round of hubtraf/stress after the first job has done it's work, you can do e.g.